Skip to main content

 Visit Medina Azahara on the First Shuttle

 Take the 9:15am shuttle from the city to Medina Azahara.
-Coach groups from Seville and Granada arrive from 10:30 onwards, and the Salon Rico — the most impressive section — becomes uncomfortably crowded by 11am.
+Coach groups from Seville and Granada arrive from 10:30 onwards, and the Salon Rico (the most impressive section) becomes uncomfortably crowded by 11am.
 Early arrivals essentially have the site to themselves.

-Three days is the comfortable minimum for Córdoba's top monuments: one day for the Mezquita (morning, two hours minimum with a guide), Alcázar gardens, and the Judería; a second day for Medina Azahara (half day, morning preferred before the midday heat), Palacio de Viana, and the Caliphal Baths; a third day for the quieter sights — Synagogue, Centro Flamenco Fosforito, Torre Campanario, and San Basilio patios.
-Buy Mezquita tickets online in advance — in April, May, September, and October queues without pre-booking can exceed 90 minutes.
+Three days is the comfortable minimum for Córdoba's top monuments: one day for the Mezquita (morning, two hours minimum with a guide), Alcázar gardens, and the Judería; a second day for Medina Azahara (half day, morning preferred before the midday heat), Palacio de Viana, and the Caliphal Baths; a third day for the quieter sights: Synagogue, Centro Flamenco Fosforito, Torre Campanario, and San Basilio patios.
+Buy Mezquita tickets online in advance.
+In April, May, September, and October, queues without pre-booking can exceed 90 minutes.
 The Medina Azahara shuttle from the city runs every 45 minutes from the bus station; the 9:15am first departure is the best for avoiding coach groups that arrive mid-morning.

 How much does it cost to visit the Mezquita in Córdoba?